 Leela stepped out in to the cool dusk evening and looked up at the sky.
 It was a couple of days to Vishu, but the sound of crackers could be heard around the neighborhood.
 Smoke rose in the distance, and the rat-tat-tat sound of fireworks added a repetitive symphony to the evening.
 The cicadas and nightjars were temporarily silenced but their faint buzzing and calling continued, unheard by human ears.
 The kitchen was a bit of a bustle, and she wondered if she needed to go in.
 She decided to stay out a little longer.
 Her mother would be already at work, prepping for dinner.
 And her sister would be helping too.
 Yes, she could stay out some more.
 Vishu was a beautiful time of the year.
 It arrived early April, just as the sun began to turn redder and warmer, but not quite in the “hot-sweaty” range yet.
 And the nights were breezy and cool.
-Wonder how many days before the searing heat descends, she wondered.
+How many days before the searing heat descends, she wondered.

 The fireworks continued unabated.
 But now they sounded harsher, louder.
 It wasn’t the light rat-tat-tat any more.
 They were bringing out the “bombs.”
-She often wondered what was the fun and joy in them.
+She often wondered what the fun and joy was in them.
 They had no light or drama, just an ugly sound that reverberated through the homes, ears, and hearts.
 They were ominous, mean-sounding, and cruel.
 And they got progressively louder.
 And they lacked the repetition, so one never knew when to cover the ears.
 Not that covering the ears made a difference.
 The sound burned its way through, leaving ear drums throbbing and hearts thudding.
 Each year, someone would invent (or manufacture) a louder contraption that created a sound more awful than the one people enjoyed the year before.
 And so on it went.
 This is a guy’s thing, she sighed.
 Yet another toy that we have to endure for their sake, ugh.
 She hated to see the house pet Silky on these nights.
 The little dog would cower under the bed, shivering and whimpering.
 She wouldn’t be comforted, no matter how hard anyone in the family tried.
 Even as the kids hugged her, she trembled in their grasp.
 Fear showed in her eyes and paws and mouth.
 Leela wondered if she should ask the vet for a light tranquilizer, so she could have Silky fall asleep for a few hours, a brief break from the rat-tat-tat and the nasty bombs.

 But Silky wasn’t the only one frightened of loud sounds and fireworks.
 Leela’s 7-year-old daughter Mini was equally affected.
 Diwali ended up being the worst time of the year for her.
 In a small flat in Bombay, there aren’t enough places for a little girl to hide.
 The bedroom was compact and comfortable, but it had a window that faced the neighboring apartment building.
 And the teenage boys who lived there spent hundreds of rupees each Diwali on fireworks.
 So she couldn’t hide in the bedroom for long.
 The kitchen was a better spot but it was adjacent to the living room which had a large window overlooking the water tank and play ground.
 Folks congregated out there to burn their hard-earned money, throwing it up in flames.
 No, it was torture, and it had to be endured, year after year.